Hyak Mortality Monitoring System: Innovative Sampling and Estimation Methods - Proof of Concept by Simulation: New Directions for Health and Population Statistics in Low- to Middle-Income Countries

-Alexander Rowe \citeyearpar{Rowe2009} and Jennifer Bryce \citeyearpar{Bryce2010} describe a system of `integrated, continuous surveys' that would produce ongoing, longitudinal monitoring of a variety of outcomes.
+\cite{Rowe2009} and \cite{Bryce2010} describe a system of `integrated, continuous surveys' that would produce ongoing, longitudinal monitoring of a variety of outcomes -- a proactive engagement with the data collection process in keeping with our definition of {\em amalgamation}.
 Data from such a system could be representative with respect to population, time and space and thereby substitute for and improve on traditional vital statistics data.
 The idea is to systematize the nationally representative household surveys already implemented in a country, conduct them on a regular schedule with a permanent team and institute rigorous quality controls.
 The innovation is to turn traditional cross sectional surveys into something quasi longitudinal and to ensure a level of consistency and quality.
 This concept appears to still be in the {\em idea} stage without any real methodological development or real-world testing.
-More in the spirit of data melding, Bryce and colleagues \citeyearpar{Bryce2004} use a variety of data sources to conduct a multi-country evaluation of Integrated Management of Childhood Illness (IMCI) interventions.
+More in the spirit of data amalgamation, Bryce and colleagues \citeyearpar{Bryce2004} use a variety of data sources to conduct a multi-country evaluation of Integrated Management of Childhood Illness (IMCI) interventions.
 This evaluation does develop some {\em ad-hoc} methods for combining and interpreting data from diverse sources.

-Victora and colleagues \citeyearpar{Victora2011} articulate a similar vision for a national platform for evaluating the effectiveness of public health interventions, specifically those targeting the Millennium Development Goals (MDG).
+Victora et al.~\citeyearpar{Victora2011} articulate a similar vision for a national platform for evaluating the effectiveness of public health interventions, specifically those targeting the Millennium Development Goals (MDG).
 The authors argue that national coverage with district-level granularity is necessary, and like Rowe and Bryce, that continuous monitoring is required to assess changes and thereby intervention impacts.
-This article contains significant discussion of general survey methods, sample size considerations and other methodological requirements that would be necessary to evaluate MDG interventions.
+That article contains significant discussion of general survey methods, sample size considerations and other methodological requirements that would be necessary to evaluate MDG interventions.
 Again however, there are no methodological details that would allow someone to design and implement a national, prospective survey system of the type described.

 Several authors who work at HDSS sites have described an idea for carefully distributing HDSS sites throughout a country in way that could lead to a pseudo representative description of health indicators in the country through time \citep{Ye2012}.
 Although these authors do not provide details for how this could be done or evidence that it works, the basic idea is supported by work from Byass and his colleagues \citeyearpar{Byass2011} who examine the national representativeness of health indicators generated in individual Swedish counties in 1925.
 Byass and colleagues discover that any of the not-obviously-unusual counties produced indicator values that were broadly representative of the national population -- the counties being roughly equivalent to an HDSS site, and Sweden in 1925 being roughly equivalent to low- and middle-income countries today.